Communal Residencies

 The primary criterion for acceptance to Byrdcliffe’s AiR program is artistic excellence or demonstrated commitment to one’s field of endeavor.
 Artists in multiple disciplines are welcome to apply including writing, visual arts, weaving, ceramics, composers, darkroom photo, digital photo, film makers, playwrights, and more.

-Villetta and Eastover are beautiful, spacious, and historic buildings where you will be living, working, creating, and inspiring yourself and others.
+Villetta and Eastover are beautiful, spacious, historic buildings where you will be living, working, creating, and inspiring yourself and others.
+Barzin is the more intimate of our three communal spaces with close access to the ceramics studio and loom room.

 Byrdcliffe’s Residency fee for our communal buildings is $800 per artist per monthly session.
 A deposit of 50% is due upon acceptance to the program with the remaining balance due one month prior to arrival.
 The residency deposit is non-refundable.
 In the case of a cancellation, we will only consider a refund of the residency fee if the space can be filled with another resident.